noelforte/eleventy-plugin-vento/.changeset/1-eleventy-options.md

 {{ /blockquote }}
 ```

-This functionality became possible with the addition of the `getShortcodes()` and `getPairedShortcodes()` functions that were added in [Eleventy v3.0.0-alpha.15](https://github.com/11ty/eleventy/releases/tag/v3.0.0-alpha.15).
-Because of dependence on these features, Eleventy 3.0.0-alpha.15 is now the **minimum required version** in order to use this plugin.

 Because these changes removed direct dependence on Eleventy JavaScript functions, the `addHelpers` option has been replaced with 3 new options: `shortcodes`, `pairedShortcodes` and `filters`. **All of them are enabled by default** but can be disabled in your plugin config like so.

 ```diff